• Skip to primary navigation

 • Yellow Onion, Carrots & Celery: This trio of aromatic vegetables adds a layer of sweet and savory flavor to the soup.
 These veggies are a great source of fiber and potassium.

-• Chicken Broth: is the liquid base of this soup.
+• Chicken Broth: The liquid base of this soup.
 Use low-sodium chicken broth or homemade broth to cut back on the salt.
 You can also use turkey or vegetable broth.

 • Ham: This recipe is a great way to repurpose leftover ham and ham bone.